 he played 6 different characters (seven, if you count the identity one of them

 adopted).
-The series would focus around Jerry Lewis (David Lander), the hapless
+The series would focus around Jerry Lewis (David Lander, recommended

-Lewis would be assigned a job and find a way to accidentally turn it into a
+assigned a job and find a way to accidentally turn it into complete shambles.

 Animation cell showing Jerry in another fine mess.